Theodore Tiron: Venice

 St Theodore was the patron saint of Venice before the relics of Saint Mark were (according to tradition) brought to the city in 828.
 The original chapel of the Doge was dedicated to St Theodore, though, after the translation of the relics of St Mark, it was superseded by the church of St Mark.

-There is some doubt whether this first patron of Venice was Theodore of Amasea or Theodore of Heraclea, although Demus opted emphatically for the latter in 1960 and was followed in this by Fenlon.
+There is some doubt whether this first patron of Venice was Theodore of Amasea or Theodore of Heraclea, although Otto Demus opted emphatically for the latter in 1960 and was followed in this by Fenlon.
 However, Demus later noted that none of the 12th-century mosaics which show St Theodore mentions more than his name and that he may have become the patron of the city before the two saints were distinguished.
 In fact the Venetians never appear to have made any distinction between the different St Theodores.
 None of the mosaics in Venice's St Mark's Basilica show him in military dress.

 There were 15 churches in Constantinople dedicated to St Theodore, who was a Greek saint, specially venerated by the Eastern church.
 Venice had originally been a subject city of the Eastern Roman Empire, and the Venetians saw St Theodore as a symbol of their subjection to Constantinople.
 The adoption of St Mark as their patron helped to establish their independence.

 The new church of St Mark was built between the old chapel of St Theodore and the Ducal Palace.
 When this was enlarged and rebuilt in the late 11th century, the chapel of St Theodore disappeared in the rebuilding.
 There is today a small chapel dedicated to St Theodore, behind St Mark's church, but this was not built until 1486.
 (It was later occupied by the Inquisition in Venice).